Table of Contents

 The weather here in the UK has now started to get warmer, and it is generally the Air-Conditioning Time of the year that motorists turn their air conditioning on and find that it isn’t

-working as good as they would like.
-Sometimes the won’t be getting cold, and sometimes there will be a musty sort of smell coming from the inside of the car.
-It is just not the same driving on a hot day with the windows wound down.
-You will probably find that your air-con needs to be re-gassed, or a more thorough service and inspection may be required.
+working as well as they would like.
+Sometimes it won’t be getting cold, and sometimes there will be a musty sort of smell coming from the inside of the car.
+It is just not the same as driving on a hot day with the windows wound down.
+You will probably find that your air conditioning needs to be re-gassed, or a more thorough service and inspection may be required.

-was invented back in 1939 by Packard, in America and was the first to be fitted in the factory in 1940.
-The first refrigerant used in air-con was thought to be highly damaging to the atmosphere, and a safer gas was later used in the 1960s.
+was invented back in 1939 by Packard in America and was the first to be fitted in the factory in 1940.
+The first refrigerant used in air conditioning was thought to be highly damaging to the atmosphere, and a safer gas was later used in the 1960s.